Exceptional opportunities for individuals with developmental disabilities and differe

 Ginny Duhon

-Ginny Duhon is a longtime resident of Fayette County and an attorney who specializes in Elder and Special Needs Law.
-Ginny and her husband Mel have two grown children.
-She has served on the ExOps Board for since 2006.
+Ginny Duhon is a longtime resident of Fayette County and an attorney who specializes in Elder and Special Needs Law, focusing on advocacy for individuals with developmental disabilities.
+Ginny and her husband Mel have two grown children and are active supporters of community support initiatives.
+Since 2006, she has demonstrated her leadership skills by serving on the ExOps Board, a dedicated nonprofit organization.

 Mary Giusti

-Mary Giusti is a special education teacher for the Fayette County School System.
-She has lived in Fayette County since 1991 and has served on the ExOps Board since 2013..
+Mary Giusti is a dedicated special education teacher for the Fayette County School System, where she actively advocates for students with developmental disabilities.
+A resident of Fayette County since 1991, she has also demonstrated her leadership by serving on the ExOps Board since 2013, contributing to community support and efforts through the nonprofit organization.

 Steven Tyrrell

 Steven Tyrrell is a Creative Director, Brand Strategist, and Designer with a background in media production and publishing.
 He has two adult children and has been a resident of Fayette County since 2006.
-He has served on the ExOps Board since 2010.
+As a leader in community support, he has actively contributed to advocacy for individuals with developmental disabilities and has served on the ExOps Board since 2010, a nonprofit organization dedicated to enhancing lives.

 Dr. Amor Kok (Board Member Emeritus)

 Dr. Amor Kok is a longtime resident of Fayette County and originally from South Africa.
-She served on the ExOps Board for 10 years and has since served as a Board Member Emeritus.
-She provides counseling for children and adults with special needs.
+With a strong commitment to advocacy, she served on the ExOps Board for 10 years and has since been recognized as a Board Member Emeritus.
+Dr. Kok is dedicated to providing community support through her counseling services for children and adults with developmental disabilities.

 This website uses cookies.